tdwg/ac/image/examples.md

 ### 3.2 Photographs of Living Organisms vs Museum Specimens
 The differences between a photograph of a living organism and one of a museum specimen is mainly reflected in the related Darwin Core occurrence records.
-If the photographs were both recorded with similar camera-setups, the recommended Audubon Core terms would be the same, with one distinction:
+If the photographs were both recorded with similar camera-setups, the recommended Audiovisual Core terms would be the same, with one distinction:

 - [ac:associatedSpecimenReference](https://tdwg.github.io/ac/termlist/#ac_associatedSpecimenReference) to link related occurrences for specimens
 - [ac:associatedObservationReference](https://tdwg.github.io/ac/termlist/#ac_associatedObservationReference) to link related occurrences for observations